meghana-singh/volta-stations-dashboard/README.md

+##Volta Charging Stations Locator
-## List all the Volta Stations and make them searchable
+Locates all the Volta Charging stations in the User's search city and displays them in the order of shortest to farthest distance.
 ## Configuration

 $ git clone https://github.com/meghana-singh/volta-stations-dashboard.git <your-frontend-project-name>